easonchan1213/easonchan1213.github.io/learn.md

 ### Programming Language
 * ####Python:
 	* #####[Design of Computer Programs](https://www.udacity.com/course/design-of-computer-programs--cs212) (Rating : * * * * * ;  Difficulty : * * * )
-		- #####Considered the best python programming class, taught by Peter Norvig, the co-founder of Udacity
+		- #####Considered the best python programming course, taught by Peter Norvig, the co-founder of Udacity
+		- #####This course would teach you how to become a good programmer, not just to get familiar with python
 * ####R:
 	* #####[The Analytics Edge](https://www.edx.org/course/analytics-edge-mitx-15-071x-0) (Rating : * * * * ; Difficulty : * )
 		- #####Provided by MIT @ edX